lukasbrunner/lukasbrunner.github.io/_pages/open_science.md

 Code
 ----

+### Variability Atlas: an multi-layer tool to quantify variability in extreme indices

+The [Variability Atlas](/variability_atlas/) allows to estimate the contribution of internal climate variability to various temperature- and precipitation-based indices based on three layers of complexity: (1) interactive online app, (2) GitHub repository with example data, and (3) full 50-member MPI-GE ensemble.
+It is described in the accompanying paper (Brunner et al. <a href="https://doi.org/10.1088/1748-9326/ae9c57" target="_blank">2026<a/>).

 ### Sub-grid variability: code accompanying Brunner et al <a href="https://doi.org/10.1088/1748-9326/ade1ef" target="_blank">2025</a>

 In our 2025 paper we developed the concepts of sub-grid variability and sub-grid anomaly to quantify the information missed at coarse (CMIP6-like) resolutions compared to new km-scale models.